Deepsjai/LungCancerDetection/README.md

 # Introduction

-Cancer is the second leading cause of death globally and is responsible for an estimated 9.6 million deaths in 2018.
-Lung cancer is the leading cause of cancer death in the United States with an estimated 160,000 deaths in the past year [[1]](#ref1).
-Early detection of cancer hence plays a key role in diagnosis which, in turn, improves the long-term survival rates.
+Cancer is the second leading cause of death globally and was responsible for an estimated 9.6 million deaths in 2018.
+Lung cancer is the leading cause of cancer death in the United States with an estimated 160,000 deaths in the past year[[1]](#ref1).
+Early detection of cancer, therefore, plays a key role in its treatment, in turn improving long-term survival rates.

-There are several barriers to the early detecting of cancer, such as a global shortage of radiologists.
+There are several barriers to the early detection of cancer, such as a global shortage of radiologists.
 In addition to the shortage, detecting malignant tumors in X-rays can be difficult and challenging even for experienced radiologists.
-This time-consuming process typically leads to fatigue-based diagnostic errors and discrepancies [[2]](#re2).
+This time-consuming process typically leads to fatigue-based diagnostic errors and discrepancies[[2]](#ref2).

 Our project focuses on detecting the presence of malignant tumors in chest X-rays.
 In order to aid radiologists around the world, we propose to exploit supervised and unsupervised Machine Learning algorithms for lung cancer detection.
 We aim to showcase ‘explainable’ models [[3]](#ref3) that could perform close to human accuracy levels for cancer-detection.
 We envision our models being used to assist radiologists and scaling cancer detection to overcome the lack of diagnostic bandwidth in this domain.
 We can also potentially export our models to personal devices, which would allow for easier, cheaper and more accessible cancer detection.

+__________

+# Dataset

+We used the CheXpert Chest radiograph datase[[4]](#ref4) to build our initial dataset of images.
+To build our dataset, we sampled data corresponding to the presence of a ‘lung lesion’ which was a label derived from either the presence of “nodule” or “mass” (the two specific indicators of lung cancer).

+The initial (unaugmented) dataset:

+#### Train:
+Benign images (Negative class): 6488 images <br>
+Malignant (Positive class): 6287 images

+#### Validation:
+Benign images (Negative class): 1500 images <br>
+Malignant (Positive class): 1450 images

+#### Test:
+Benign (Negative class): 1500 images <br>
+Malignant (Positive class): 1449 images

+In the training phase, we treated all images with transformations to augment our data by performing random resized crop and lateral inversions with a 50% probability.

+In addition to the above all images were normalized using the channel-wise mean and standard deviation values computed on the ImageNet dataset.
 ____

 # Supervised Learning